caindy/DependentTypesProvider/README.md

 #Discussion

 The constructor and factory method are both here because sometimes you trust your inputs and sometimes you don't.
-Ideally using this approach wouldn't incur much more overhead than using a single-case discriminated union (or less).
-I haven't tested C# interop.
+This approach should incur less overhead than using a single-case discriminated union, as the type is erased to string (or numeric type).

 ## Request for Feedback